The latest libraries are part of Crowd Connected's 'V3' platform, and not backward compatible with the older 'V2' platform.

 Introducing the Modules

 The Android SDK is modular.
 You are required to integrate the Core module.
 And you can then either add the Geo module or the IPS module.
-Using both modules together is not currently supported, but it will be in a future release.
+From release 1.2.0 you can integrate both modules, and combine indoor and GPS positioning.

 Different guides are provided depending on whether you just need to support Foreground use (for navigation), or whether you need to gather location data while the app is in the background.
 In the latter case, the SDK uses a Foreground service to keep running.